rehive/docs-portal/content/platform/usage/events.md

 We recommend the following as well:

 - Check the IP of each webhook event your service receives.
 Platform webhooks will always originate fromt the same IP: **34.91.230.165**.
 - Perform event processing, particularly long running processing, asynchronously (outside of the webhook event's request -> response process).
-This will allow your service to respond to a webhook event quickly but still perform any other processing that may have taken longer the 5 second timeout.
+This will allow your service to respond to a webhook event quickly but still perform any other processing without worrying about the 5 second response timeout.

 ### Retries